 We have heard nothing concerning the October 27, 2022, State of Alaska writ of certiorari to the U.S. Supreme Court seeking review of the Ninth Circuit’s decision that supported our win in the District Court.
 The State claims that the case raises questions of “exceptional importance” to states and the Ninth Circuit decision is “unsustainable on the merits.”
 It is noteworthy that Safari Clubs International did not join the State in this latest appeal.
 The Supreme Court rejects most petitions for review, and we expect the same in this case.

 Yukon Flats National Wildlife Refuge

-We have heard nothing further on Hilcorp’s plans to begin seismic exploration next winter on Doyon Corporation inholdings in the Yukon Flats Refuge.
-There is great concern that this will lead to oil and gas development that could negatively impact the world-class wildlife and fisheries and subsistence resources in the Refuge.
+We have heard nothing further on the results of Hilcorp’s shallow exploration on Doyon Corporation inholdings in the Yukon Flats Refuge.
+There is great concern that this may lead to oil and gas development that could negatively impact the world-class wildlife and fisheries and subsistence resources in the refuge

 Presented by Brittany Sweeney, Outreach Specialist, Selawik Refuge

 Presented by Bryce Lake, Wildlife Biologist, Yukon Flats National Wildlife Refuge